 Placemaking is an important element in the revitalisation of central Kingston, which is creating public spaces that promote health, connectivity and well-being.
-The proposed community hub in Kingston Park will encourage both community and economic activity, which will in turn support local initiatives and build community capacity.
+The new Kingborough Community Hub in Kingston Park will encourage both community and economic activity, which will in turn support local initiatives and build community capacity.

 The community hub is a striking building that will be an effective re-use of the old gym, while providing a new facility that is flexible for future changing demands.
 For more information about the Hub, visit Kingborough Community Hub, or contact the Coordinator on firstname.lastname@example.org.

 One of the major attractions to the park will be the open public space, which will provide spaces for outdoor events, trails, play areas and other activities for our community to connect, enjoy and relax.
 This was the most important feature mentioned by the community during consultation of what the development should look like.

 The playground will start construction early in 2020 and is expected to be completed before the 2020-2021 summer season.